hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Matchmaking.md

 ```

-## Challenge Started Message
+## Challenge Started Global Message

-After this, the challenge would have started and both players would receive the ChallengeStarted message.
+After this, the challenge would have started and both players would receive the [ChallengeStartedMessage](/API Documentation/Message API/Multiplayer/ChallengeStartedMessage.md).
 This is the perfect place to initialize the challenge and set it up for both our players.
-To avoid duplication we will only allow the challenger to set up the challenge.
+To avoid duplication we will call the logic in the global message instead of the user message, doing this will also ensure that when our players receive the *ChallengeStartedMessage* they will have the challenge details initialized.

+<q>**Global not User!** Make sure this Cloud Code logic is attached to the *ChallengeStartedMessage* under the *Global Messages* section not the *User Messages* section of the *Cloud Code>Scripts* panel.</q>

 ```
 //Declare challenge